swiftlang/swift-evolution/proposals/0311-task-locals.md

 ### Task Local Values

 Tasks already require the capability to "carry" metadata with them, and that metadata used to implement both cancellation and priority propagation for a parent task and its child tasks.
 Specifically Task API's exhibiting similar behavior are: `Task.currentPriority`, and `Task.isCancelled`.
-Task local values do not directly use the same storage mechanism, as cancellation and priority is somewhat optimized because _all_ tasks carry them, but the semantics are the same.
+Task-local values do not directly use the same storage mechanism, as cancellation and priority is somewhat optimized because _all_ tasks carry them, but the semantics are the same.

 We propose to expose the Task's internal ability to "carry metadata with it" via a Swift API, *aimed for library and instrumentation authors* such that they can participate in carrying additional information with Tasks, the same way as Tasks already do with priority and deadlines and other metadata.

-Task local values may be read from any function running within an asynchronous context.
+Task-local values may be read from any function running within an asynchronous context.
 This includes *synchronous* functions which were called from an asynchronous function.
 Binding a task-local value however must be performed in an asynchronous function.

 A task-local must be declared as a static stored property, and annotated using the `@TaskLocal` property wrapper.